 If oval nails are a little too tame, try an almond shape which has a tapered tip without being pointy.

-If pointy is what you're going for though, try a stiletto nail, which tapers to an extreme tip.
+If pointy is what you're going for though, try a stiletto nail.
+This nail shape tapers to an extreme tip that is equal parts edgy and fierce.
 Just be careful with this style, as it makes the nail more prone to breaking.

-If you're worried about poking your eye out, your stiletto nail does break, or you just want a slightly less fragile yet still extreme nail shape, try coffin or ballerina nails.
-This shape is basically like stiletto nails but with a squared-off tip to mimic the appearance of a coffin or pointe shoes.
+If you're worried about poking your eye out or you want a slightly less fragile yet still extreme nail shape, try coffin or ballerina nails.
+This shape, which has two names, is basically like stiletto nails but with a squared-off tip to mimic the appearance of a coffin or pointe shoes.

-Another shape that can only be achieved through acrylics is duck feet nails.
+This shape, that can only be achieved through acrylics, is affectionately called duck feet nails.
 These flared-out nails, which are inspired by the appearance of webbing, are particularly useful for providing more surface area for nail art.